 “Caching allows a browser to store frequently requested files on the user’s device for a set period.
 When caching is enabled, subsequent page loads can be more efficient.”

 Think of caching as a pre-loaded version of your website on a user’s computer.
 When that user returns to your site, you don’t have to download everything again.
-While caching doesn’t do a lot for new visitors, it’s a fantastic speed saver for returning visitors, or visitors browsing multiple pages of your site.
+While caching doesn’t do much for new visitors, it’s a fantastic speed saver for returning visitors or visitors browsing multiple pages of your site.

 Once again, here is what Google recommends: